 - special weekend events – such as the pumpkin-eating dragon show (my kids LOVED this when they saw it a few years ago).
 Magic shows, a Halloween party and other special events are held select weekend dates.
 See the complete calendar here.

-Extras not included in the admission fee: Bring cash if you think you might be interested in firing the corncob cannon ($1), purchasing a rubber duck for the duck derby races ($1), picking pumpkins (41¢ per lb.) or other produce, buying snacks or purchasing more substantial concessions (weekends only).
+Extras not included in the admission fee: Bring cash if you think you might be interested in firing the corncob cannon ($1), purchasing a rubber duck for the duck derby races ($1), picking pumpkins ($5 per pumpkin) or other produce, buying snacks or purchasing more substantial concessions (weekends only).

 Other things to consider: Keep in mind that weekends, particularly temperate ones, are going to be crowded.
-If it’s an option for you, consider going during the week.
-Pinehaven Farm is open weekdays from noon – 6:30pm and admission is discounted $2.00 (to $6.50 per person) Monday – Wednesday.
-A coupon good for $1 off daytime admission throughout the week can be found here.
+If it’s an option for you, consider going during the week when admission is discounted.
 Teens and/or adults might be interested in the darker side of Pinehaven Farm – the Dead End Hayride runs through Halloween.

 Location: Pinehaven Farm is located at 28186 Kettle River Blvd., Wyoming, MN 55092 (conveniently along Interstate 35).
 It’s a little over a half hour’s drive from the middle of the Metro in good traffic.